edinella/beat/README.md

 ### Dependencies

-Beat instances can import properties from another instances.
+Beat instantiation can declare modules as dependencies.

 Therefore, declare them as array at constructor second parameter: